Modelyze/morap/README.md

 Links are the connection elements between the joints and can be anything.
 In this application 20x20 mm aluminum profiles are used. [possible pics?].

 End-effectors are devices meant to interact with the real world.
 They're attached to the end of the arm and can come in different shapes, like pens or claws.
-Some designs can be found in [link to end-effector folder].
+Some designs can be found [here](./end-effectors).